colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## Nov.
+14, 2023

+**Exercise 1**

+You are a Justice in the Supreme Court of Nebraska who was part of the majority in *Heins v.
+Webster County*.
+A case has come before the court:

+A plaintiff was playing on an outdoor asphalt YMCA basketball court, fell, and was injured.
+The plaintiff was not a member of the YMCA and did not pay dues to the YMCA.
+Following the traditional view, the trial court found the plaintiff to be a licensee and issued a directed verdict for the defendant finding that the defendant did not owe a duty of care to the plaintiff.
+After the case was appealed, the Supreme Court of Nebraska issued the *Heins* opinion, and the court of appeals reversed finding that the defendant owed a duty of care.

+The author of the dissenting opinion in *Heins* reminds you that, following the *Heins* majority, the YMCA is now subject to lawsuits holding them to a duty to treat uninvited users of their facilities with the same standard of care as the paying members of their institutions.
+The majority opinion “socializes the use of privately owned property.”
+“From this moment on, public and private institutions, as well as residential homeowners, must be especially aware of unknown, uninvited individuals who take advantage of their land and facilities.”

+How do you respond?

+**Exercise 2**

+You are a trial court judge in the state of Loyola.
+The facts of a case before you are as follows.
+A patient had been diagnosed as legally blind and had stopped driving as a result.
+At a routine eye appointment, the patient’s optometrist told him that his vision had improved enough for him to drive again.
+The patient resumed driving and shortly thereafter crashed into a horse-drawn hay trailer, killing one passenger and injuring the other four.

+The passengers have sued the optometrist for negligence.
+The optometrist has moved for summary judgment on the grounds that she had no duty to the plaintiffs.

+How would you rule on the motion?
+Include your reasoning.
+You should be aware that the Supreme Court of Loyola recently adopted the holding and reasoning of the *Tarasoff* opinion regarding a psychiatrist’s duty to third parties.

 ## Oct.
 25, 2023

 ### Ross v.
 Benson